-- This limit applies to the combined total of state and local property taxes, state income taxes, and local income taxes.
+- Applies to All SALT Taxes: The limit applies to the combined total of state and local income taxes, sales taxes, and property taxes reported on Schedule A (Form 1040), lines 5a, 5b, and 5c.

 How Does This Affect My Tax Return?